Megplants/Megplants/README.md

 - 👋 Hi, I’m @Megplants
 - 👀 I’m interested in ... changing careers!
-I am currently searching for a Customer Success role.
+I am currently searching for a Customer Success or Project Management role.
 - 🌱 I’m currently learning ...
-HTML, CSS, JavaScript, Python, IT Support, and project management.
+JavaScript, C, Python, and project management.
 Take a look at my learning profile at https://www.freecodecamp.org/Megplants
 - 💞️ My goal is to develop my own gardening website, but for now I am starting a garden blog.
 Check it out: https://megengel.wordpress.com
 - 📫 How to reach me ... megplants321@gmail.com